Plywood Subfloor Types: Choosing the Best Material

 Plywood is a strong and durable subfloor material commonly used in construction projects due to its ease of installation.
 It is also resistant to water and mold, making it a popular choice over other materials like OSB or particle board.

-When it comes to installation of flooring systems, subfloors play a critical role in ensuring that the final surface is strong, stable, and capable of handling different weights and traffic levels.
-There are several types of subfloor materials available in the market, and each possesses its set of advantages and disadvantages.
-In this section, we will discuss the most common types of subfloor materials, including plywood, concrete, and concrete slab.
+When it comes to installation of flooring systems, subfloors play a critical role in ensuring that the final surface is strong, stable, and capable of handling the weight of the finished floor and foot traffic.
+Here are the most common subfloor materials used in residential construction:

 Custom Subfloor Systems

 Custom subfloor systems offer a variety of plywood subfloor types to suit every construction project.
-Plywood is the most popular choice for subfloors due to its durability, strength, and resistance to mold and water.
-Choose tongue and groove plywood for a more level floor and to prevent squeaking and creaking.
+Plywood is the most popular choice for subfloors due to its durability, strength, and resistance to water and mold.
+Custom subfloor systems may combine plywood with additional layers for specific flooring applications.

 Dura Foam